 Yes.
 Most surgeons operate on both eyes at the same sitting.
 The results are so predictable and the procedure so safe that most people undergoing LASIK surgery prefer to have both eyes corrected on the same day.

 Visual recovery varies from one day to one week.
 The majority of patients resume normal activities one to two days following surgery but it may take 1 to 2 months for your vision to fully stabilize.

 Because contact lenses can alter the shape of your cornea, you will need to remove your contacts prior to your pre-operative exam.
 If you wear soft lenses, they should be removed a minimum of one week before your exam.
 If you wear rigid/gas permeable lenses, remove them at least 6-8 weeks prior to your exam.
 By removing the lenses, the cornea will be restored to a more natural shape before measurements are taken.
-Following your pre-operative exam, if you are a soft lens wearer, you will be able to wear your lenses up to 24 hours before your surgery.
+Following your pre-operative exam, if you are a soft lens wearer, lenses must be out at least five days prior to treatment.
 If you wear rigid/gas permeable lenses, you may be asked to leave your lenses off until your day of surgery.

 Hoopes Vision offers financing through Care Credit.
 We have several different payment plans available, including no-interest financing for 18 and 24 months, or extended terms of up to 60 months.
 Plans are available to make your blade free LASIK fit into nearly any budget.

 The new WaveLight® Refractive Suite, the newest advancement in laser vision correction.
 The WaveLight® Refractive Suite offers patients the fastest, most precise, most comfortable laser vision correction available anywhere.